fwup-home/fwup/README.md

 meta-creation-date   | Timestamp when the update was created (derived from ZIP metadata).
 For reproducible builds, set the [`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/specs/source-date-epoch/#idm55) environment variable. meta-fwup-version    | Version of fwup used to create the update (deprecated - no longer added since fwup 1.2.0) meta-uuid            | A UUID to represent this firmware.
-The UUID won't change even if the .fw file is digitally signed after creation (automatically generated)
+The UUID won't change even if the .fw file is digitally signed after creation (automatically generated) meta-nickname        | A nickname generated from the UUID for ease of differentiating firmware files.
+It is only an aid and is not guaranteed unique

 After setting the above options, it is necessary to create scopes for other options.
 The currently available scopes are: